Akif-Vohra/geollm/README.md

 # GeoLLM

 I like looking up Geography/History/Maps.
-I created this app to ask questions to LLM and generate a map in return.
+I created this app for myself to ask questions to LLM and generate a map in return.
 Frontend and Backend are separate so just calling an API endpoint should also work.
 Right now it is quite basic.
 You ask a question and it generates a interactive point map.
 However, I think